Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

 [Back to TOC](#table-of-contents)

-#### **Clusters**
+#### **Balancing caveats**

 The ring-balancer is designed to work both with a single node as well as in a cluster.
 For the weighted-round-robin algorithm there isn't much difference, but when using the hash based algorithm it is important that all nodes build the exact same ring-balancer to make sure they all work identical.
 To do this the balancer must be build completely deterministic.

-As such DNS can not be used as the balancers might/will slowly diverge because the DNS ttl has only second precision and renewal is determined by when a name is actually requested.
+- Do not use hostnames in the balancer as the balancers might/will slowly diverge because the DNS ttl has only second precision and renewal is determined by when a name is actually requested.
+On top of this is the issue with some nameservers not returning all entries, which exacerbates this problem.
 So when using the hashing approach in a Kong cluster, add `target` entities only by their IP address, and never by name.

+- When picking your hash input make sure the input has enough variance to get to a well distributed hash.
+Hashes will be calculated using the CRC-32 digest.
+So for example, if your system has thousands of users, but only a few consumers, defined per platform (eg. 3 consumers: Web, iOS and Android) then picking the `consumer` hash input will not suffice, using the remote IP address by setting the hash to `ip` would provide more variance in the input and hence a better distribution in the hash output.

 [Back to TOC](#table-of-contents)